-These houses popped up next to an experimental bluebird trail where I am struggling to control House Sparrows (HOSP) without trapping.
-I was wondering where all the HOSP gone and then my husband pointed these out to me.
+These houses popped up next to an experimental bluebird trail where I was struggling to control House Sparrows (HOSP) without trapping.
+I was wondering where all the HOSP gone.
+Then my husband pointed these out to me.

 The problems with this set up: The boxes are lovely, but....

-Eastern bluebird nestboxes should be mounted 125-150 yards apart.
+Eastern Bluebird nestboxes should be mounted a minimum of 100 yards apart.
+125-150 yards apart may be better.
 Tree swallow boxes that are paired with bluebird boxes can be about 20 feet from the other half of the pair.
 Obviously these boxes are clustered, which will appeal to House Sparrows (who will nest within inches of each other.)
-Some have two floors, which again will invite HOSP proliferation.
-They are also near brambles, which may invite House Wren.

 Some have perches, which helps HOSP defend a box, and also makes it easier for avian predators to hang on while reaching inside to nab box contents.